CodeSteak/Nuummite/README.md

 ```

 #### Shutdown
-You can also shutdown nuummite by
+You can also shutdown Nuummite by
 ```crystal
 db.shutdown
 ```